Do I Need a Visa to Visit Tahiti? Tahiti Visa Requirements:

 Many people wonder, “Do you need a passport to go to Bora Bora?”

-All travelers to The Islands of Tahiti are responsible for obtaining all necessary documents, visas and special permits for entry and to comply with all legalities as mandated by nationality, country of origin, final destination and transit conditions, as well as regulations of the Carrier providing transportation.
+All travelers to any of The Islands of Tahiti are responsible for obtaining all necessary documents, visas, and special permits for entry and to comply with all legalities as mandated by nationality, country of origin, final destination and transit conditions, as well as regulations of the carrier providing transportation.